opencontainers/image-spec/layer.md

 Hardlinks are stored in a tar archive with type of a `1` char, per the [GNU Basic Tar Format][gnu-tar-standard] and [libarchive tar(5)][libarchive-tar].

-While approaches to deriving new or changed hardlinks may vary, a possible approach is:
+While approaches to derive new or changed hardlinks may vary, a possible approach is:

 ```
 SET LinkMap to map[< Major:Minor String >]map[< inode integer >]< path string >